A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Preparation Phase/Readme.md

 # Preparation Phase

 In the preparation phase, several key configurations are made:
-- Snort Rules: Configured to detect potential threats, including:
+- **Snort Rules**: Configured to detect potential threats, including:
   - Rule 1: Detects a reverse TCP connection on port 4444 to the Windows VM.
   - Rule 2: Monitors HTTP traffic on non-standard ports (8000 to 9000).
   - Rule 3: Checks for executable files in HTTP traffic looking for MZ headers.
   - Rule 4: Monitors standard HTTP traffic on port 80.
-- Lima Charlie: Integrated with the Windows workstations and server VMs for advanced threat detection and response capabilities.
+- **Lima Charlie**: It is integrated with a Windows workstation for advanced threat detection and response capabilities.
-  - YARA Rules: Rules are written to detect executable files in the downloads directory.
+  - **YARA Rules**: Rules are written to detect executable files in the downloads directory.
-- Splunk Configuration: Alerts are set up for detecting reverse TCP connections.
+- **Splunk Configuration**: Alerts are set up for detecting reverse TCP connections.
-- Forensic Tools: Tools like Kape, Registry Explorer, and FTK Imager are downloaded for forensic analysis.
+- **Forensic Tools**: Tools like Kape, Registry Explorer, and FTK Imager are downloaded for forensic analysis.

 ---